Kingxukai/linux/Documentation/input/devices/amijoy.rst

 ======== === ==== ==== ====== ===========================================

         These addresses each read a 16 bit register.
-These in turn are loaded from the MDAT serial stream and are clocked in on the rising edge of SCLK.
-MLD output is used to parallel load the external parallel-to-serial converter.
-This in turn is loaded with the 4 quadrature inputs from each of two game controller ports (8 total) plus 8 miscellaneous control bits which are new for LISA and can be read in upper 8 bits of LISAID.
+These in turn are loaded from the woke MDAT serial stream and are clocked in on the woke rising edge of SCLK.
+MLD output is used to parallel load the woke external parallel-to-serial converter.
+This in turn is loaded with the woke 4 quadrature inputs from each of two game controller ports (8 total) plus 8 miscellaneous control bits which are new for LISA and can be read in upper 8 bits of LISAID.